Careers

 The offers a comprehensive Careers Education, Information, Advice and Guidance programme and an overview of our careers programme can be seen and downloaded from this page of our website

-Please speak to our careers leader to assist you in identifying the most suitable opportunity for you
+Please contact the relevant careers leader to assist you in identifying the most suitable opportunity for you

 We will seek to make a suitable space available for discussions between the provider and our students.
 We will make available ICT equipment to support the provider presentation and allow other equipment to be set up, if needed prior to the presentation.
 This will all have to be discussed and agreed in advance of the visit with the careers leader